 Again, you can think of this from an outside perspective.

-Would you want a friend or family member thinking they are worthless or that their accomplishments-even the small ones-don’t deserve recognition or praise?
+Would you want a close friend or family member thinking they are worthless or that their accomplishments-even the small ones-don’t deserve recognition or praise?

 If you struggle with self-loathing, try to make it a daily habit to think about how you’d want someone close to you to treat themselves and then try doing that for yourself.